Bill Maher: Political views

 Maher favors the ending of corporate welfare and federal funding of non-profits; he also favors the legalization of gambling, prostitution, and cannabis.
 Maher also supports the death penalty.
 Maher describes himself as an environmentalist, and he has spoken in favor of the Kyoto treaty on global warming on his show Real Time.
 He often criticizes industry figures involved in environmental pollution.
 He is a board member of People for the Ethical Treatment of Animals.
-The comedian has noted the paradox of people claiming they distrusted "elite" politicians while at the same time wanting elite doctors to treat them and elite lawyers to represent them in court.
+In 2007, Maher noted the hypocrisy of people who claim they distrust "elite" politicians, writing, "I don’t get it: In other fields — outside of government — elite is a good thing, like an elite fighting force.
+Tiger Woods is an elite golfer.
+If I need brain surgery, I’d like an elite doctor.
+But in politics, elite is bad [...]
+When the anti-elite crowd demonizes the elite, what they’re actually doing is embracing incompetence."

-After NPR CEO Katherine Maher defended NPR's journalism as "completely unbiased" at a congressional hearing in March 2025, Bill Maher characterized the radio network as "crazy far-left" and called for defunding public media outlets, arguing that the country is "past the age" of subsidizing them.
+After NPR CEO Katherine Maher (no relation) defended NPR's journalism as "completely unbiased" at a congressional hearing in March 2025, Bill Maher characterized the radio network as "crazy far-left" and called for defunding public media outlets, arguing that the country is "past the age" of subsidizing them.